Panda Recovery Factors

 This signal (Lowest quality) crisps your @ss and plummets your graphs to virtually ZERO.
 Even if all page level ratings are OK Google will still rank it lowest quality if it fails one or more website checks.

-Lowest quality pages are basically pages that obviously or significantly don’t meet there quality guidelines.
+Lowest quality pages are basically pages that obviously or significantly don’t meet their quality guidelines.
 Hence, they contribute very little to the internet and are unsatisfactory to users.

 • Lowest quality pages may not have a purpose, or the page may have an unclear/deceptive or malicious purpose.